 Publications (Google Scholar citation report)

 Roering, J.J., B.H.
 Mackey, A.L.
 Handwerger, A.M.
 Booth, D.A.
-Schmidt, and C. Cerovski-Darriau, (in review), Beyond the angle of repose: Tracking landslides and landscape evolution using airborne lidar, satellite interferometry, historical air photos, cosmogenic radionuclides, suspended sediment records, and geomorphic process models, Geomorphology, (invited review).
+Schmidt, and C. Cerovski-Darriau, (in review), Beyond the angle of repose: Tracking landslides and landscape evolution using airborne lidar, satellite interferometry, historical air photos, cosmogenic radionuclides, suspended sediment records, and geomorphic process models, Geomorphology, (invited review article).

 Marshall, J.A.* and J.J.
 Roering, (in review), Sink to source: Morphologic and process implications of diagenetic variations in the 'uniform' Tyee Formation, Oregon Coast Range, Journal of Geophysical Research - Earth Surface.